ONLYOFFICE/office-js-api/Word/ApiDocument/Methods/RemoveWatermark.md

 # RemoveWatermark

-Removes the watermark in the document.
+Removes a watermark from the current document.

 ## Syntax